fjudith/katacoda-scenarios/LFS-storage-management/06-create-and-manage-raid-devices/step3/README.md

 * **Fault tolerance**: Only support single HDD failure for a limited time
 * **I/O Performance**: Smaller the arrays are usually faster than large ones

-Run the following command to list available ISCSI HDD.
+List available SCSI HDD.

 ```bash
 lsblk --scsi
 ```

-Run the following command to create a RAID-5 device composed of the following 3 HDDs.
+Create a RAID-5 device composed of the following 3 HDDs.

 * `/dev/sdf1`
 * `/dev/sdg1`